 - Orinda: Orinda Community Park: has a nice paved loop inside a fenced area.

 - San Leandro: Marina Park has ample space to scoot and social distance.

 - Walnut Creek: Heather Farms has a nice loop around the pond.

 Favorite San Francisco Scooter Spots

-- Golden Gate Park: since SIP there are many closed off roadways throughout the park, offering plenty of space to distance and scoot freely.
+- Golden Gate Park: look for closed off roadways throughout the park, offering plenty of space to distance and scoot freely.

-- Upper Great Highway: we love the closed section of the 1, next to Ocean Beach.
+- Upper Great Highway: we love the closed section of the 1 (only weekends now), next to Ocean Beach.
 Take in the view, and all the fresh ocean breeze.

 - Embarcadero: we like to take the first exit off the Bay Bridge and head on over to the Embarcadero shoreline for a change of scenery every now and then.